 Malignant Mesothelioma Treatment Surgery

 Surgery is not claimed to be a cure for malignant mesothelioma, so therefore it comes down to a valued judgement of whether there is a chance it will potentially extend survival time along with quality of life, significantly enough to warrant taking the risk on having it.
-All radical surgery has an element of risk, only the person having the surgery, and their loved ones are in the position of making the final decision on whether to have it or not.
+All radical surgery has an element of risk, only the person having the surgery is in the position of making the final decision on whether to have it or not.

-If you have been diagnosed with malignant mesothelioma it is imperative that a ‘specialist’ respiratory physician; and if applicable, an oncologist and thoracic surgeon conversant in asbestos related diseases be consulted.
+If you have been diagnosed with malignant mesothelioma it is imperative that a specialist conversant in mesothelioma be consulted.
 The Bernie Banton Foundation is available to help you find a relevant medical ‘specialist’, and to work out a pathway to navigate the journey ahead.

 Before committing to any form of surgery please contact the Foundation’s Support Co-ordinator to discuss:

 - The pros and cons of each particular surgery;

 - The questions (listed below) to ask the surgeon involved; and